Radonoxius/rust-kotlin-native-interop/README.md

 You have to edit libc version in Cargo.toml and the file paths in the def file and shell script.

-The native library (*.so) should be moved to the system folders of your distro for the program to run.
+The native library (*.so) should be moved manually to the system folders of your distro for the program to run.

+The shell script does the compiling part for you.
+Just run the following on your terminal:

+> ./build.sh

 Sorry for not using Gradle.